How Getting Sick Turned Me Into Less of a Control Freak Mom

 I spent the majority of our summer curled up in bed.
 Sick and tired.
 Unable to motivate myself to venture out for days at a time.

 At the time I didn’t know my gallbladder was giving up on me- until an unexpected 6AM trip to the ER.
 I found out I would need major surgery.
 Several days of rest.
-And I would be unable to life anything over 10lbs for 6 weeks.
+And I would be unable to lift anything over 10lbs for 6 weeks.

 Talk about a change of plans.